 Portability & storage: Out of sight and out of mind.
 New parents have enough baby items taking up every nook and cranny in the kitchen, a bib that can pack away and not take up space is helpful at home or when stashed in a diaper bag.

-We poured over online reviews at Amazon and consulted with the 43,000 member Facebook group Feeding the Littles, which is obsessed with baby led weaning.
+We poured over online reviews at Amazon and consulted with the 43,000 member Facebook group Feeding the Littles, which advocates baby led weaning.
 Baby-led weaning is a method that puts the food in the hands of the baby, literally, with the emphasis on babies feeding themselves from the beginning and not relying on spoon-fed purees.

 After consulting with online reviews and the baby-led weaning advocates, we selected five candidate bibs.
 The contenders were put through the ringer at an early child care facility that caters to all-day care, providing at least one meal and multiple snacks per child.
 The childcare professionals shared their feedback and picked their favorite.
 The bibs were also tested at home with a 14-month-old who has a voracious appetite.